 Many dog owners don’t know that their furry friends can get conjunctivitis (the medical name for pink eye), but it is one of the most common eye problems in dogs.
-Similar to humans, symptoms include:
+Similar to humans, symptoms of dog pink eye include:

 2. Damaged Cornea

 Just like humans, dogs occasionally get something in their eye.
 Grass and dirt are common culprits, especially if your dog loves to play outside.
-Damage to the cornea can occur when your pup tries to alleviate his irritation by scratching his eyes with his paws and accidentally injuring himself with his nail.
-Here are the signs that your dog has a damaged cornea, or a corneal ulcer include:
+Damage to the cornea can occur when your pup tries to alleviate irritation by scratching their eyes with their paws.
+Signs that your dog has a damaged cornea, or a corneal ulcer include:

-If you suspect your dog has damaged his cornea, he should be taken to the vet as soon as possible.
-The veterinarian will be able to evaluate the injury and help prevent infection.
+If you suspect your dog has damaged their cornea, they should be taken to the vet as soon as possible.
+Your veterinarian will be able to evaluate the eye injury and help prevent future infection.

 3. Dry Eye

-Also known as Keratoconjunctivitis Sicca, dry eye occurs when the tear ducts aren’t producing enough lubrication.
-This makes it difficult for your dog’s eyes to naturally eliminate any dust and dirt, causing irritation.
-If not properly treated, dry eye can lead to cornea scratches and even ulcers.
-Here are the signs to look out for:
+Also known as keratoconjunctivitis sicca, dry eye in dogs occurs when the tear ducts aren’t producing enough lubrication.
+This makes it difficult for the canine eye to naturally eliminate any dust and debris, causing irritation.
+If not properly treated, dry eye in dogs can lead to scratches to various parts of the eye anatomy and even corneal ulcers.

 The solution to dry eye is often simple.
-If your dog is displaying any of the above signs, make an appointment with your veterinarian and ask if artificial tear drops can help.
+If your dog is displaying any of the above signs, make an appointment with your veterinarian and ask if artificial tears or saline drops can help.

 4. Lump on the Eyelid

-Growths or lumps on the eyelid are one of the most obvious eye conditions dogs experience is a growth or lump on the eyelid.
-While these usually do not bother your pup, it should be checked out by a veterinarian.
-Your vet may do a biopsy or a fine needle aspirate, so they can review the tissue under a microscope to determine whether the lump is cancerous and whether it should be removed.
+Growths or lumps on the eyelid are one of the most recognizable eye conditions that dogs experience.
+While these usually won’t bother your pup, all lumps should be checked by a veterinarian.
+Your vet may choose to do a biopsy or a fine needle aspirate, so they can review the tissue under a microscope to determine whether the lump is cancerous and whether it should be removed.

-When fluid doesn’t properly drain from your dog’s eye, it can cause excessive pressure in, around, and behind the eye and ocular cavity, which can lead to glaucoma.
-This eye condition can leave your pup in a lot of pain or cause blindness.
-Symptoms of glaucoma include:
+When fluid doesn’t properly drain from your dog’s eyes, it can cause excessive pressure in, around, and behind the eye and ocular cavity, which can lead to canine glaucoma.
+This eye condition can leave your pup in pain and even cause blindness if left untreated.

-As our dogs get older, cataracts become a common problem.
-Depending on the severity, cataracts may affect your pup’s eyesight and may eventually lead to blindness.
-There are a number of signs to indicate cataracts, including:
+Cataracts are a common issue for senior dogs.
+Depending on the severity, dog cataracts may affect your pup’s eyesight and even lead to blindness.
+There are a number of signs to indicate canine cataracts, including:

-While medications help to alleviate eye inflammation, only surgery cfixesan fix the problem.
-Fortunately, most cataracts are small and only partially affect the dog’s eyesight.
+While some dog eye medications can alleviate eye inflammation in dogs with cataracts, only surgery can fix the problem over the long term.
+Fortunately, most cataracts are small and only partially affect a dog’s vision.

-It’s important to keep an eye out for signs of eye damage and get ahead of any developing conditions before they worsen.
-Eye conditions can sometimes be a sign of underlying health issues, so it’s always best to bring your concerns to a vet.
-Your dog is part of the family -keeping him happy and healthy is key!
+It’s important to "keep an eye out" for signs of eye damage or discomfort and to get ahead of any developing eye conditions before they worsen.
+Poor eye health and loss of sight can be a sign of underlying health issues, so it’s always best to bring your concerns to a vet right away.